mateuszjurewicz/tensorflow_speech_recognition/README.md

 This has the  benefit of putting files recorded by the same person in only one subset, so the model can't latch onto a person's voice characteristics.
 This ensures that there's **no data leakage**.
-Otherwise the model could learn that a specific person's voice characteristics are always tied to one category, leading to overfitting.
+Otherwise the model could learn that a specific person's vocal qualities are always tied to one category, leading to overfitting.

 We're also preparing a smaller **sample set**, further separated into